jannicz/appointment-picker/README.md

-A lightweight and customizable javascript timepicker, can be used with or without jQuery.
+A lightweight, accessible and customizable javascript timepicker, can be used with or without jQuery.
+Accessibility is based on ARIA states and keyboard support.
+The styling is kept simple and can be easily changed.

 # Usage

+# Options

+# Styling

 # Datepair Plugin Example